mui/material-ui/docs/src/pages/components/click-away-listener/click-away-listener-es.md

 ---
-title: Click away listener React component
+title: Detect click outside React component
 components: ClickAwayListener
 ---

 # Click away listener

-<p class="description">Listen for click events that occur somewhere in the document, outside of the element itself.</p>
+<p class="description">Detect if a click event happened outside of an element.
+It listens for clicks that occur somewhere in the document.</p>

+-

-## Simple menu
+## Simple menu dropdown

-For instance, if you need to hide a menu when people click anywhere else on your page:
+For instance, if you need to hide a menu dropdown when people click anywhere else on your page:

 {{"demo": "pages/components/click-away-listener/ClickAway.js"}}